JamesSample/rid/README.md

  4. **[Processing annual inputs for 2016](http://nbviewer.jupyter.org/github/JamesSample/rid/blob/master/notebooks/process_model_inputs_2016.ipynb)**.
 Restructuring the land use, sewage, industry and fish farm datasets for 2016 and adding them to the database.

- 5. **[Preliminary estimation of N and P loads for unmonitored areas in 2016](http://nbviewer.jupyter.org/github/JamesSample/rid/blob/master/notebooks/loads_unmonitored_regions_2016.ipynb)**.
-Using NOPE to estimate total N and P in unmonitored regions for 2016.
+ 5. **[Estimation of pollutant loads for unmonitored areas in 2016](http://nbviewer.jupyter.org/github/JamesSample/rid/blob/master/notebooks/loads_unmonitored_regions_2016.ipynb)**.
+Using NOPE to estimate total N and P in unmonitored regions for 2016, and summing point discharges for metals.